 This will ultimately lead to higher sales and boosted revenue.

 These tools for customer intelligence aren’t all that Omnisend offers though, as a merchant can easily make the most out of the likes of behavioral segmentation with the well-oiled machine of marketing automation as well as engaging email marketing.

 It’s never been easier to understand and engage with your customers.
-Try Omnisend’s free trial for yourself and see your engagement and conversion rates skyrocket.
+Start Omnisend for free and see your engagement and conversion rates skyrocket.